 Foods of Israel

 I am deeply grateful for my experience of solo traveling to Israel.
-In my blog you can find my self-tailored 10 day Israel itinerary, you can read about my Masada hike in sunrise, the holy sites in Israel I have visited, and what best day trips from Tel Aviv I recommend taking.
+In my blog you can find my self-tailored 10 day Israel itinerary, you can read about my Masada hike in sunrise, the holy sites in Israel I have visited, and the best day trips from Tel Aviv I recommend.

 The traditional food of Israel (with traditional Israeli food names)